• About

 Instructions

-• Wash and chop the ends off of the asparagus (chop about 1.5" or 4 cm from the base).
+• Prep the asparagus.
+Wash and chop the ends off of the asparagus (chop about 1.5" or 4 cm from the base).

-• In a wide stovetop pot with a lid, bring 2" (5 cm) deep of water to a boil.
-Once the water is boiling, add ⅓ of the asparagus into the boiling water.
-Cover with a lid.
-Once the asparagus turns colors from a light green to a dark green (about 30 seconds to 1 minute), remove the asparagus using a slotted spoon onto a paper towel lined plate.
+• Blanch the asparagus.
+In a wide stovetop pot with a lid, bring 2" (5 cm) deep of water to a boil.
+Once the water is boiling, add a layer of asparagus into the boiling water for 30 seconds to a minute.
+Once the asparagus turns colors from a light green to a dark green, remove the asparagus using a slotted spoon onto a paper towel lined plate.
 See note 1.

 Equipment